jasonm23/onlisp-markdown/onlisp.md

 Lisp’s macro facility allows you to deﬁne operators that are implemented by transformation.
 The deﬁnition of a macro is essentially a function that generates Lisp code—a program that writes programs.
 From these small beginnings arise great possibilities, and also unexpected hazards.
-Chapters 7–10 form a tutorial on macros.
+Chapters 7-10 form a tutorial on macros.
 This chapter explains how macros work, gives techniques for writing and testing them, and looks at the issue of macro style.

 ## 7.1 How Macros Work

-Since macros can be called and return values, they tend to be associated with func- tions.
+Since macros can be called and return values, they tend to be associated with functions.
 Macro deﬁnitions sometimes resemble function deﬁnitions, and speaking informally, people call do, which is actually a macro, a "built-in function."
 But pushing the analogy too far can be a source of confusion.
 Macros work differently from normal functions, and knowing how and why macros are different is the key to using them correctly.
 A function produces results, but a macro produces expressions—which, when evaluated, produce results.

 The best way to begin is to move straight into an example.
 Suppose we want to write a macro nil!, which sets its argument to nil.
 We want (nil! x) to